Screening

 • Ages 50-64: Every five years.

-• Follow-up: If abnormal cells or HPV are detected, further testing or treatment may be required.
+• Follow-up: if abnormal cells or HPV are detected, further testing or treatment may be required.

 • More information visit: NHS Cervical Screening